melezhik/swat/README.md

 ## Perl hooks

-Perl hooks are files with perl code \`required\` _in the beginning of a swat test_.
-There are 2 types of perl hooks:
+Perl hooks are files with perl code \`required\` _in the beginning/end of a swat test_.
+There are four types of perl hooks:

-- **project based hook**
+- **project based startup hook**

     File located at `$project_root_directory/hook.pm`.

-Project based hooks are applied for every route in project and could be used for _project initialization_.
-For example one could define generators here:
+    Project based startup hooks are \`required\` _in the begining_ of a swat test and applied for every route in project and thus could be used for _project initialization_ procedures.

+    For example one could define common generators here:

         # place this in hook.pm file:
         sub list1 { | %w{ foo bar baz } | }